 - Mountain House Specific Plan I. The County adopted the Mountain House Specific Plan I on November 10, 1994.
-The Specific Plan does not have an expiration date.
 Specific Plan I covers the first stage of development of Mountain House, encompassing 1,348 acres, or about one-quarter of the overall project area.
-Specific Plan I includes 3 (E, F, and G) of the 12 Mountain House neighborhoods.
-There are no parceling plans for these neighborhoods as part of the sSpecificP-plan document. - Mountain House Specific Plan II.
+Specific Plan I includes 3 (E, F, and G) of the 12 Mountain House neighborhoods. - Mountain House Specific Plan II.
 San Joaquin County adopted Mountain House Specific Plan II on February 8, 2005.
-The Specific Plan does not have an expiration date.
 Specific Plan II covers the second phase of development.
-Specific Plan II encompasses 2,295 acres, seven (C, H, I, J, K, L, and part of neighborhood D) of the 12 Mountain House neighborhoods, the Town Center, commercial areas, as well as parks, schools, open space, and infrastructure.
-There are no parceling plans for these neighborhoods as part of the Sepecific Pplan document. - Mountain House Specific Plan III.
+Specific Plan II encompasses 2,295 acres, seven (C, H, I, J, K, L, and part of neighborhood D) of the 12 Mountain House neighborhoods, the Town Center, commercial areas, as well as parks, schools, open space, and infrastructure. - Mountain House Specific Plan III.
 San Joaquin County adopted Mountain House Specific Plan III on November 22, 2005.
-The Specific Plan does not have an expiration date.
 Specific Plan III covers the final phase of development for Mountain House and encompasses 815 acres in the southern part of the community.
 Specific Plan III proposes slightly higher residential densities than that of the neighborhoods built or proposed in Specific Plans I and II and will therefore have greater potential to provide affordable housing.
 The plan proposes to build approximately 2,240 units at full build-out and covers two (neighborhoods A and B) of the 12 neighborhoods, and a part of a third neighborhood (neighborhood D); however, the plan consolidates neighborhoods A and B into one larger neighborhood centered around a 31-acre community park.
-There are no parceling plans for these neighborhoods as part of the Sspecific Palan document.